“We don’t hibernate, we celebrate!“

 Other things to do on your trip to Ottawa and the Outaouais Valley

 Also nearby is the Diefenbunker, a former Cold War bunker 23 metres underground in Carp, a small town half an hour from Ottawa.
 It’s a quirky warren of a place, with a brooding atmosphere.
-You half expect to see James Bond lurking round a corner in one of the 1970s-style rooms.
+I half expected to see James Bond lurking round a corner in one of the 1970s-style rooms.
 Read more about the Diefenbunker here.

 At only fifteen minutes from the city, Gatineau Park lies even closer to Ottawa.
 Visitors can go swimming, hiking, biking, camping, cross-country skiing or snowshoeing in its 361km² of hills and forest.
 Sadly I didn’t have time to fit a trip to Gatineau Park into my four days in Ottawa and the Outaouais Valley, but it would be top of my list for next time.